 “Cybercriminals who rely on malware like Qakbot to steal private data from innocent victims have been reminded today that they do not operate outside the bounds of the law,” said Attorney General Merrick B. Garland.
 “Together with our international partners, the Justice Department has hacked Qakbot’s infrastructure, launched an aggressive campaign to uninstall the malware from victim computers in the United States and around the world, and seized $8.6 million in extorted funds.”

 According to court documents, Qakbot, also known by various other names, including “Qbot” and “Pinkslipbot,” is controlled by a cybercriminal organization and used to target critical industries worldwide.
 The Qakbot malware primarily infects victim computers through spam email messages containing malicious attachments or hyperlinks.
 Once it has infected a victim computer, Qakbot can deliver additional malware, including ransomware, to the infected computer.
 Qakbot has been used as an initial means of infection by many prolific ransomware groups in recent years, including Conti, ProLock, Egregor, REvil, MegaCortex, and Black Basta.
 The ransomware actors then extort their victims, seeking ransom payments in bitcoin before returning access to the victim computer networks.
-These ransomware groups have caused significant harm to businesses, healthcare providers, and government agencies all over the world.

 As part of the takedown, the FBI was able to gain access to Qakbot infrastructure and identify over 700,000 computers worldwide, including more than 200,000 in the United States, that appear to have been infected with Qakbot.
 To disrupt the botnet, the FBI was able to redirect Qakbot botnet traffic to and through servers controlled by the FBI, which in turn instructed infected computers in the United States and elsewhere to download a file created by law enforcement that would uninstall the Qakbot malware.
 This uninstaller was designed to untether the victim computer from the Qakbot botnet, preventing further installation of malware through Qakbot.